macroflight/psxhacks/router/README.md

 - Addons or whole sims can be connected in read-only mode (can read PSX traffic and request DEMAND mode variables).

+## PSX network topology

+If you are planning to use the frankenrouter AND another type of PSX router (e.g SimStackSwitch or Hoppie's original PSX router) in the same sim, please talk to Macroflight first, as this is untested.

+If you are planning to connect more than one frankenrouter directly to your PSX main server, please talk to Macroflight first, as this is untested.

+Connecting one frankenrouter to the PSX main server and then more frankenrouters to the first frankenrouter is perfectly OK, this is done all the time when we use a shared cockpit setup.

 ## Quickstart - connect your PSX sim to an existing shared cockpit setup

 - Download the latest binary package from [here](https://drive.google.com/drive/folders/1Eu1uJCNUiLkFg9Qq8YwPCiPd9V7D5FbA)